CoreyCBurton/Kubernetes-Raspberry-Pi4-Cluser-Home-Lab/Software Setup.md

 # Troubleshoot
 If you get an error stating
 ```
-The connection to the server 192.168.1.75:6443 was refused - did you specify the right host or port?
+The connection to the server <ip> was refused - did you specify the right host or port?
 ```
 You have to make sure you that /boot/firmware/cmdline has the correct information.